SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### CLI

-The main command to administer systemd is systemctl starting/stopping an unit for systemd does that {{c1::right now}} but temporarily enabling/disabling an unit for systemd does that {{c1::next reboot/session (by default)}} but permanently.
+Passing systemctl a target (such as reboot) without the .target will execute that target The main command to administer systemd is systemctl starting/stopping an unit for systemd does that {{c1::right now}} but temporarily enabling/disabling an unit for systemd does that {{c1::next reboot/session (by default)}} but permanently.